Seethamma Vakitlo Sirimalle Chettu

-Seethamma Vakitlo Sirimalle Chettu (Note: Alternatively spelt Sitamma Vakitlo Sirimalle Chettu.), also known by the initialism SVSC, is a 2013 Indian Telugu-language family drama film written and directed by Srikanth Addala.
+Seethamma Vakitlo Sirimalle Chettu (Note: Alternatively spelt Sitamma Vakitlo Sirimalle Chettu.), also known by the initialism SVSC, is a 2013 Indian Telugu-language comedy drama film written and directed by Srikanth Addala.
 It was produced by Dil Raju's Sri Venkateswara Creations, and stars Venkatesh, Mahesh Babu, Anjali and Samantha, while Prakash Raj, Jayasudha, Rao Ramesh, Kota Srinivasa Rao, Abhinaya and Rohini Hattangadi play supporting roles.

 In addition to directing the film, Addala worked on the script for three years after the release of his directorial debut, Kotha Bangaru Lokam (2008).
 He wrote the screenplay and the story with Ganesh Patro writing the dialogues.
 Mickey J. Meyer and Mani Sharma composed the soundtrack and background score, respectively.
 Marthand K. Venkatesh edited the film and K. V. Guhan was its cinematographer.
 Production began on 6 October 2011 in Hyderabad; principal photography began on 18 January 2012 in Visakhapatnam, and finished on 24 December.
 In addition to Hyderabad, scenes were filmed in coastal Andhra Pradesh, Tamil Nadu and Kerala.